joynalam67598/inventory-management-system-with-pos/README.md

 # inventory-management-system-with-pos
-Inventory Management system with POS using React and Laravel rest API.
+Inventory Management System with POS using React and Laravel rest API.